Shimozoto/Shimozoto/README.md

 - 👋 Hi, I’m @Shimozoto
 - 👀 I’m interested in programming ofc, arts and crafts, gaming and information technology in general.
-- 🌱 I’m currently learning java...
+- 🌱 I’m currently learning C#
 - 📫 How to reach me dc @Shimozuto #0353 (friendrequests open)...
-- thats all i can say right now. if u have any ideas for projects on java programming.I would like to hear.
+- Thats all i can say right now.
+If u have any ideas for projects on C# programming or questions about anything -> DMS open :D